Introductionspace foundspace foundspace foundspace foundspace foundspace foundspace foundspace foundspace found

 Less common causes of drug-induced angioedema include:

-Hereditary angioedema is caused by a genetic mutation in a gene known as C1-1NH.
-Genes are single units of genetic material which contain information that determine characteristics such as eye and hair colour.
+Hereditary angioedema is caused by a genetic mutation (a change in the DNA) in the C1-esterase inhibitor (C1-INH) gene.
+Genes are single units of genetic material that code for characteristics such as eye and hair colour.

-As a result of the mutated C1-1NH gene, the body does not make enough C1-1NH protein.
-This protein plays an important role in regulating the immune system (the body's natural defence against infection and illness).
-Without enough C1-1NH protein, the immune system can misfire and trigger the symptoms of angioedema.
+As a result of the mutated C1-INH gene, the body does not make enough C1-INH protein.
+This protein plays an important role in regulating the immune system.
+Without enough C1-INH protein, the immune system can misfire and trigger the symptoms of angioedema.

-Confirming a diagnosis of angioedema is relatively straightforward.
-Your GP physically examines the affected area of skin and asks you about any associated symptoms, such as swelling of your throat or abdominal (tummy) pain.
+An examination of the affected skin by a doctor is usually enough to diagnose angioedema.
+You may also be asked about any associated symptoms, such as swelling of your throat or abdominal (tummy) pain.

-Your GP will ask whether you have recently been exposed to an allergen (an allergy-causing substance), such as nuts or latex, and whether you have a history of other allergic conditions, such as urticaria or asthma.
-People who have one allergic condition often go on to develop other allergic conditions.
+Your GP will ask whether you have recently been exposed to any common allergens (allergy-causing substances), such as nuts or latex.
+They will also ask whether you have a history of other allergic conditions, such as hives or asthma.
+People who have one allergic condition often develop other allergic conditions.

 If you are having frequent episodes of angioedema, your GP may recommend that you keep a diary of your exposure to possible irritants.